Fanfic: Princess Celestia Hates Tea

 A Short Story by Twilight Sparkle contains examples of:

-- All Just A Story Twilight Wrote: The aforementioned follow-up, in which it's revealed that Princess Celestia Hates Tea was a fanfic authored by Twilight Sparkle.
+- All Just a Dream: The aforementioned follow-up, in which it's revealed that Princess Celestia Hates Tea was a fanfic authored by Twilight Sparkle.

 - Masquerade: Twilight attempts this to prevent ponies from finding out that she was the one who wrote the story about Princess Celestia hating tea.
 Subverted in that Celestia already knows and doesn't mind it at all.